micheldebree/micheldebree.nl/README.md

 ## Freelance Full Stack Java Developer

-With over 15 years of experience in complex and dynamic IT landscapes, I am equipped to help you build and run automated solutions in an agile and sustainable way, by taking ownership of every aspect that keeps the software doing what you expect it to do, out there in the real world.
+With over 17 years of experience in complex and dynamic IT landscapes, I am equipped to help you build and run your software in an agile and sustainable way, by taking ownership of every aspect that keeps the software doing what you expect it to do, out there in the real world.